 I went with 3x3 tiles, so I could carve the sewer in the middle.

-I drilled small holes with and x-acto knife halfway in the width and height of the right and left squares.
+I drilled small holes with an knife halfway in the width and height of the right and left squares.
 To make sure I always drilled at the same spot I made a quick cardboard helper.
-I then added a small neodymium magnet in the right hole and a screw with a large head in the left hole.
+I then added a small neodymium magnet in the right hole and a screw with a large head in the left one.

 By putting the screw always on the left and the magnet always on the right I'm sure that no matter how I organize my tiles, I'll always have a magnet in front of a screw.
 I could have put magnets everywhere but then I would have had to worry about polarity (to make sure they were attracting, not repulsing each other).